 Exploratory analysis

 For Problem 9 and 10, if we fail to replicate the original findings, we will re-run the analysis after excluding participants who report that they do not drink alcohol and dislike wine.
 For Problem 21, if we fail to replicate the original findings, we will try log-transforming the prices and removing all answers that are 3 standard deviations above the mean (with the criteria of p < .01 to adjust for multiple analyses).
-Meanwhile, in the actual data collection, we aim to examine the intercorrelations among mental accounting experiments that support the original findings.
+Meanwhile, in the actual data collection, we aim to examine the intercorrelations among mental accounting problems that support the original findings.

+We planned to conduct a pooled analysis for all Problems with a clear indication of mental accounting effect.
+If the answer is influenced by mental accounting, we will count as 1; otherwise count as 0.
+We will report a correlation table among the coding of the problems.

 Comparing replication to original findings